Campeonato Paulista: Modern era

 The APEA had ceased operations in 1938, and after several name changes, the original Bandeirante Football League officially became the Federação Paulista de Futebol (Paulista Football Federation), [FPF] on April 22, 1941.
 São Paulo signed Leonidas da Silva in the following year and won five of the next eight championships.
-Palestra Itália change its name to Palmeiras in 1943 due to a World War II period law that banned Axis Powers's references in sport.
+Palestra Itália change its name to Palmeiras in 1943 due to a World War II period law that banned Axis powers references in sport.
 Football grows within the state and a second division is created in 1948, allowing upstate teams to take part in major league competition.
 XV de Novembro from Piracicaba was the first team promoted to the top flight.

 São Paulo, Palmeiras and Corinthians dominated titles in early 1950s.
 Santos, although having competed consistently, would need to wait a few more years to gain top status.
 1957 saw the debut of one of football's greatest players, Pelé.
 His goals helped Santos to win nine of the next twelve championships.
 Pelé was the league top scorer in every year between 1957 and 1965 including a record 58 goals in a single season.
 Santos won numerous competitions at the state, national, regional and international level.
 Palmeiras's "Academia" teams were the only ones able to break such dominance in the sixties.